oscardelalanza/satic_pages/README.md

 ### Setup

-To clone the project in your local environment do the following
+To clone the project in your local environment do the following.

-- Open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- Run the command `git clone git@github.com:oscardelalanza/satic_pages.git`
+- Run the command `git clone git@github.com:oscardelalanza/satic_pages.git`.
-- Run the command `cd satic_pages` to enter the project directory
+- Run the command `cd satic_pages` to enter the project directory.

 ### Install

-- Install the required gems running the command `bundle install --without production`
+- Install the required gems running the command `bundle install --without production`.
-- Install the required node modules running the command `yarn install`
+- Install the required node modules running the command `yarn install`.
-- Create and migrate the database running the command `rails db:migrate`
+- Create and migrate the database running the command `rails db:migrate`.

 ### Usage

-- Click on `Sign up now!` button and fill the form to create your account
+- Click on `Sign up now!` button and fill the form to create your account.
-- Check your email and open the `activation` link to start using your account
+- Check your email and open the `activation` link to start using your account.
 - Use the links in the navigation bar to switch between the different sections of the site.
 ![navbar](screenshots/navbar.png)

 #### Home

-In this section is the main section, you will find the `Micropost Feed` and an input to create new `posts`
+In this section is the main section, you will find the `Micropost Feed` and an input to create new `posts`.

 - `Micropost feed` display all your posts sorted by date.
-Notice that also each post contain a `delete` link to remove unwanted posts
+Notice that also each post contain a `delete` link to remove unwanted posts.
 ![feed](screenshots/feed.png)

 - `New posts` form to create new posts, and also attach images to it.
 ![new](screenshots/new.png)